pursuit-curriculum/unit-full-stack-web-development/express-connect-react/README.md

 This configuration (`cors()` function without arguments) will allow ANY app at any origin to request your API.
 Since you are just building a sample app and not hosting it online, you don't have to worry about restricting it.
 Later, when your app is deployed to the cloud, you would want to be more thoughtful about how to allow/restrict access properly.

-> **Note**: Also, confirm you do not have a function that blocks the POST route unless there is an `apikey` from the previous build.
+> **Note**: If you are coding along and are using a previous build of the API, confirm you do not have a function that blocks the POST route unless there is an `apikey`.
 You may remove or comment on this function for this demo.

 ## Show